JFCodes/WhatsAppJS/README.md

    - [Done] ~~Ability to search contacts and not only the left side conversation list.~~
    - Better algorithm to match the target string to the desire contact.
    - Test if its necessary to resolve or ignore emojis on conversations tittles.
-- Simulated typing.
-Instead of injecting the message, simulate user typing to mask the bot behaviour.
 - Prevent and/or recover from conversations poping in to the active conversation.
 - Use of whatsapp api instead of DOM manipulation.
 This is likely not possible (or very hard) due to message encryption.
+- [Done] ~~Simulated typing.
+Instead of injecting the message, simulate user typing to mask the bot behaviour.~~
 - [Done] ~~Make getQrCode() method also retrieve the Base64 string if the developer decides to do something else with it.~~

 ---